 As the organization’s reputation for strong advocacy and effective management grew, CCNJ began to develop strategic alliances with other associations.
 In 1990, the National Paint & Coatings Association asked the CCNJ to represent their legislative concerns in New Jersey on behalf of its 50 local members.
 In 2001, the CCNJ agreed to take over the administrative management of the New York State Chemical Alliance and its 30 member companies, a relationship, which lasted two years.
 Both of these alliances effectively broadened CCNJ’s horizons and scope of work to meet the demands of a changing marketplace.

 No history would be complete without paying tribute to the tireless and dedicated industry leaders that have helped guide the CCNJ as Chairperson of the Executive Committee and Board of Directors.
-The organization is indebted to the following individuals for taking on this great responsibility and, invariably, making CCNJ a more effective representative of its membership: James L. Brannon of Union Carbide, George Polzer of Witco, Chris Hansen of Linden Chemicals & Plastics, Borden Putnam and Barry Reid of American Cyanamid, Wayne Tamarelli of Dock Resins, Carl Soderlind of Witco, Susan Engelman Volkert of Hoechst Celanese, Jay McAndrews of Mona Industries, John Schroeder of Graver Technologies, Arthur Esposito of Church & Dwight, Brian Maurer of Dow Chemical, Shaw Blythe of International Flavors and Fragrances, and our present chairwoman, Leslie Waller of Linde.
+The organization is indebted to the following individuals for taking on this great responsibility and, invariably, making CCNJ a more effective representative of its membership: James L. Brannon of Union Carbide, George Polzer of Witco, Chris Hansen of Linden Chemicals & Plastics, Borden Putnam and Barry Reid of American Cyanamid, Wayne Tamarelli of Dock Resins, Carl Soderlind of Witco, Susan Engelman Volkert of Hoechst Celanese, Jay McAndrews of Mona Industries, John Schroeder of Graver Technologies, Arthur Esposito of Church & Dwight, Brian Maurer of Dow Chemical, Shaw Blythe of International Flavors and Fragrances, Leslie Waller of Messer LLC, and our present chairman, Michael Heltzer of BASF..

-Even with a half-century of history behind the CCNJ, its mission remains the same – to provide strong and effective advocacy for its members in Trenton and across the State of New Jersey.
+Even with more than a half-century of history behind the CCNJ, its mission remains the same – to provide strong and effective advocacy for its members in Trenton and across the State of New Jersey.